The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 The fairy will wait to finish movement before she casts the ability you commanded.
 This usually isn’t too much of a problem if you place her.
 If you don’t, it can cause a few seconds delay before she executes the action you commanded her to do.

 If you double weave fairy actions, the second can take a long time to execute.
-This can be used in your favor but is often just an annoyance.
+This can be used in your favor, but is often just an annoyance.
 There are times when you double weave where the second action will take upwards of four seconds to execute.

 # Opportunity Costs